A reduction in the number of antibodies in the body is linked to recurring infections by particular forms of bacteria.

 Prognosis de Hipogammaglobulinemia

-In general, it is difficult to oversimplify the prognosis of hypogammaglobulinemia because there are possibly other underlying complications.
+In general, it is difficult to oversimplify the prognosis of Hypogammaglobulinemia because there are possibly other underlying complications.

 There is little information about mortality rates.
-The information indicates unique medical phenotypes of unpredictable mutual immunodeficiency, both with different survival rates.
+The information indicates unique medical phenotypes of unpredictable mutual immunodeficiency, with different survival rates.

 Before starting treatment, the doctor should consider the dangers and benefits of administering any medication that can reduce the level of antibodies in the patient’s bloodstream.

-Treatment with antimicrobial hypogammaglobulinemia should be initiated immediately when an infection is detected.
+Treatment with antimicrobial Hypogammaglobulinemia should be initiated immediately when an infection is detected.

-People with arthritis or an immunodeficiency can receive enough doses of gamma globulin to get enough relief from the symptoms.
+People with arthritis or immunodeficiency can receive enough doses of gamma globulin to get enough relief from the symptoms.